iribelousova/MatlabConnectorEuromod_Dev/Euromod/Euromod/README.md

              systems: [17×1 System]
 ```

-Similarly, we can get information about a policy, for example the _income tax_, configured for Austria:
+Similarly, we can get information about a policy configured for Austria:
 ```
 % pol = at.policies(1);
 % pol = at.policies('setdefault_at');